Richmond, Tasmania

 Richmond's most famous landmark is the Richmond Bridge, built in 1823 to 1825, around the time of the town's first settlement.
 It is Australia's oldest bridge still in use.

-St John's Catholic church was built in 1836, and is considered the oldest Roman Catholic church in Australia.

-St Luke's was built in 1834–1836 and is the oldest Anglican Church in Australia.
-The clock mounted in the church tower chimes the hour is manually wound by a group of volunteers.
-The clock was previously from St David's Church in Hobart, which was demolished to build St David's Cathedral.
-St Luke's cemetery is located on Wellington Street, just before Paramore Street.

 The town was initially part of the route between Hobart and Port Arthur until the Sorell Causeway was constructed in 1872.

 Present-day Richmond is best known as being preserved as it was at that time.
 It is a vibrant tourist town, with many of the sandstone structures still standing.
 Many of these structures are built in the Georgian style.

 History

 Richmond was initially established as a pioneering district within the Van Diemen's Land penal colony.
 Richmond later developed as a police district for the surrounding region after Governor George Arthur appointed a number of paid magistrates to oversee penal discipline in 1827.
 Arthur implemented this measure as a way of increasing penal order, punishing crime and keeping an accurate record of the movements and behaviour of all convicts in attempt to hold the colony up as an orderly colony, enforcing strict convict discipline.
 Consequently, Richmond grew as a centre of local government with a centralised justice system, holding council and court hearings from the Coal River Valley to Campania and Colebrook.
 According to historian Peter Macfie, there was a high degree of prejudice among the senior public figures of Richmond toward the convicts, which resulted in a 'caste system' within the community – something that was maintained in the region through most of the nineteenth century.
 Immigrant settlers mostly occupied the estates within the township, whereas emancipists eventually settled on farms on the fringes of the township.